If you’re looking to ‘clean up’ as an entrepreneur, consider starting your own chimney sweep business.

 What Does A Chimney Sweep Do?

 A chimney sweep keeps horrific house fires from happening.
-The goal of all the steps a chimney sweep takes in inspecting and cleaning chimneys and flues is to prevent dangers from happening, which may cause life and property damages.
+The goal of all the steps a chimney sweep takes in inspecting and cleaning chimneys and flues is to prevent dangers from happening, which may cause life and property damage.

 When a homeowner hires a chimney sweep to clean chimneys, smoke ducts, fireplaces, and flues, they’re taking a big step toward preventing a fire.
 This maintenance work by chimney sweeps prevents soot fires and gas emissions.